 - However, if you haven’t taken out any credit in the past then how will lenders know which type of borrower you will be?
 You could consider starting small and getting your name on utility bill or having a mobile phone contract.

 - Or you could use a credit building credit card.
-Just make a few purchases on your card and pay them off in full each month to build up a solid credit history.
+Just make a few purchases on your card and pay them off in full each month to build up a solid Credit score write for us history.